roboticist-tav/diego_documentation/docs/lexicon/obj/me.md

 ```Diego
 me();
 ```
 The simplest and recommended approach to starting the genesis event for a *thingy* is to just command `me();`.
-However, there are several other anthropomorphic approaches to initiate the genesis event, if `me();` has not already been commanded...
+However, there are several other anthropomorphic approaches to initiate the genesis event, if `me();` has not already been commanded…
 ```Diego
 me({moniker});
 with_me({moniker});